 On-premises and Cloud-based POS have been compared a lot for retailers to choose the best method for their business.
-Cloud-based POS is gaining more favor due to its mobility, however, on-premises POS still has a firm foothold in the merchant community.
+Cloud-based POS is gaining more favor due to its mobility, however, retailers still prefer on-premises POS still has a firm foothold in the merchant community.
 Why is this happening?

 What is an On-Premises POS?